Intravenous iron infusion: Medical use

-Iron deficiency is one of the most common nutritional deficiencies affecting up to two billion people worldwide.
+Iron deficiency is one of the most common nutritional deficiencies, affecting up to two billion people worldwide.
 Iron deficiency commonly occurs in patients suffering chronic infection.
-Intravenous iron infusions are used to treat patients with iron deficiency, iron-deficiency anaemia and chronic kidney disease.
-IV iron infusions are administered to patients who cannot use oral supplementation to treat their deficiency, or if oral treatment has proven ineffective.
+Intravenous iron infusions are used to treat patients with iron deficiency, iron-deficiency anaemia, and chronic kidney disease.
+IV iron infusions are administered to patients who cannot use or tolerate oral supplementation to treat their deficiency or if oral treatment has proven ineffective.

-Oral iron supplementations are the first line of care for iron deficiency and iron deficiency anaemia.
+Oral iron supplements are the first line of care for iron deficiency and iron deficiency anaemia.
 Anaemic patients are treated with iron tablets containing 100 mg to 200 mg of iron.
 Oral iron tablets are not easily tolerated and may cause nausea, vomiting, abdominal pain, constipation and diarrhoea.
 The oxidative properties of iron conflict with the gastrointestinal tract prohibiting proper absorption of iron into the blood.
 Disorders affecting the gut lead to resistance against oral supplements.
 Side effects of constipation or diarrhoea are more common with the use of oral iron than intravenous iron.
 The adverse effects associated with oral iron supplements prohibit patients from completing the full course of medication.

-Intravenous iron infusions are prescribed when gastrointestinal absorption is poor or when an urgent increase in haemoglobin levels is required for severely anaemic patients, such as women in their second and third trimester of pregnancy.
-Iron deficiency anaemia effects forty-two percent of pregnant women.
+Intravenous iron infusions are prescribed when gastrointestinal absorption is poor or when an urgent increase in haemoglobin levels is required for severely anaemic patients, such as women in their second and third trimesters of pregnancy.
+Iron deficiency anaemia affects 30-60% of pregnant women.
 Intravenous iron infusions are a form of treatment for pregnant women that ensures a fast and early recovery.
 Pregnant women are more likely to successfully replenish iron stores and increase their haemoglobin levels with intravenous iron compared to oral iron supplements.
 Recovery is reached faster and with fewer side effects than oral iron.
-Intravenous iron is proven to be very effective for pregnant women with iron deficiency anaemia but not necessarily more effective than oral supplements for those with iron deficiency alone.
+Intravenous iron is proven to be very effective for pregnant women with iron deficiency anaemia, but not necessarily more effective than oral supplements for those with iron deficiency alone.

 The type of iron supplement used depends on the patient's specific condition.
-The degree and severity of anaemia, tolerability to previous treatment and history of allergy must all be considered before intravenous iron is administered.
+The degree and severity of anaemia, tolerability to previous treatment, and history of allergy must all be considered before intravenous iron is administered.
 Correction of iron deficiency with oral iron supplements is particularly ineffective when a patient suffers from a coexisting medical condition.
 Intravenous iron therapy has an established role in the treatment of iron deficiency anaemia when oral supplements are ineffective or cannot be used.
 IV iron infusions can administer the exact dose of iron to normalise levels in the blood.
-Pre-operative anaemia is associated with high risk of death.
+Pre-operative anaemia is associated with a high risk of death.
 Intravenous iron infusions can optimise haemoglobin levels, significantly reducing mortality rates.
-IV iron is found to be highly effective for patients with chronic kidney disease when combined with erythropoiesis stimulating agents.
-Recent studies of iron and its associated with red blood cells has increased interest in the use and development of intravenous iron therapy to reduce the requirement for allogenic red blood cell transfusions.
-These findings show that intravenous iron has a broad use to many patients where anaemia is an underlying issue.
+IV iron is found to be highly effective for patients with chronic kidney disease when combined with erythropoiesis-stimulating agents.
+Recent studies of iron and its association with red blood cells have increased interest in the use and development of intravenous iron therapy to reduce the requirement for allogenic red blood cell transfusions.
+These findings show that intravenous iron has broad use in many patients where anaemia is an underlying issue.